xwikisas/xwikisas-parent/README.md

-Provide various parent pom.xml for XWikiSAS extensions.
+Provide various parent pom.xml for XWiki SAS public extensions.

 Extensions are automatically release on http://nexus.xwikisas.com if your user have the release right.